rupor-github/ssh-agent-wsl/README.md

 ### From the [Scoop package manager](https://scoop.sh/)

+Run the following to install with scoop

+    scoop bucket add extras
+    scoop install ssh-agent-wsl

-Run `scoop install ssh-agent-wsl`.
-After installation, it will echo the correct line to add to your `.bashrc`.
-This method uses the latest binary release from GitHub.
+It will echo a line to add to your profile, .bashrc, or .zshrc.
+This installs the latest binary from Github.

 ### From binaries